ankitects/anki-manual/files.md

 If Anki can’t write to files in the [Anki folder](#file-locations), a message will be displayed on startup saying that Anki can’t write to the harddisk, and Anki will close.
-If you’re unsure how to fix the permissions, please contact someone near you who is knowledgable about computers and can help you out.
+If you’re unsure how to fix the permissions, please contact someone near you who is knowledgeable about computers and can help you out.

 ## Permissions of Temp Folder